zbray/notes/courses/odin/ruby/notes.md

 johns_location = desired_location
 ```

-both varibles here would return `"Barcelona"`, weird things can happen when that string is modified.
+both variables here would return `"Barcelona"`, weird things can happen when that string is modified.

 lets modify that string with the upcase! method